 B2B Content Curation Costs & How to Maximize its ROI

 When you don't know if what you are creating is working, how would you know if it is worthwhile to continue?
 Unfortunately, the cost associated with content and content marketing is one of the most common struggles for many businesses.
-After surveying 291 B2B organizations, the research firm SiriusDecisions’ recent study found that the majority of B2B content creation investment is executed internally, which means that most content creation costs are hidden.
+Earlier this year, after surveying 291 B2B organizations, a study by the research firm SiriusDecisions’ found that the majority of B2B content creation investment is executed internally, which means that most content creation costs are hidden.
 To be exact, enterprise organizations generate 53% of their own content, and emerging companies create a whopping 83% of content in-house.
-Good to know but what should I care, you may ask.
+Good to know but what should I care, you may ask?
 The problem with content creation is that 65% of content is unused mostly because the content is not findable or relevant.
 This article discusses the cost of B2B content curation as well as how to calculate and maximize content ROI.

 The Cost of B2B Content Curation